-The seismic ground motion values listed in the table below were derived in accordance with the ASCE 7-10 Standard and the 2013 and 2016 CBC for and Essential Facility.
-This was further accomplished by establishing the Site Class based on the soil properties at the site, and then calculating the site coefficients and parameters using the United States Geological Survey Seismic Design Maps application using the site coordinates of 33.1849 degrees latitude and -117.2902 degrees longitude.
+The seismic ground motion values listed in the table below were derived in accordance with the accomplished by establishing the Site Class based on the soil properties at the site, and then calculating the site coefficients and parameters using the United States Geological Survey Seismic degrees longitude.
 These values are intended for the design of structures to resist the effects of earthquake generated ground motions.